Skip to main content

 6. Get RSVPs back on time.
 Whether using the "save the date" or written invitation to get RSVPs, give your group a specific deadline.
 Provide both an email and phone number for people to RSVP.
 I also recommend picking one key contact per nuclear family to get their family’s RSVPs back on time.
 This simplifies things and leaves the burden of communication to a head of household or ultra-organized family member (anyone come to mind?).

 7. Final family reunion reminder.
 Send a final reminder email several weeks before the reunion.
 This is your opportunity to communicate any updates or changes and to reconfirm key details.
 This email can also serve as a "last call" to those who have not yet confirmed their plans.
-Using TripHub.com free planning tools, everyone can see who else is coming.
 This will get people excited and give them a chance to schedule their own "side events" (i.e., golfing with Uncle Bill).
 Other helpful items to include are maps, destination information, important numbers (one cell phone number per nuclear family, etc.) and a "what to bring" list.

 8. Post-reunion wrap-up.
 Finally, you can send a wrap-up letter/email to the whole family (everyone who was invited, not only those who attended) with your favorite stories, pictures from the reunion, and a family contact list.
 A family Web site is great for this as well.